n3rdopolis/rebeccablackos/README.txt

                                         rbos-failedboot as it's for more advanced users

             wlmdebuginsecure:           This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.

-            wlmobeystrictseats:         Force the WaylandLoginManager to obey the CanMultiSession attributes on logind seats.
-While non-seat0 seats will report that they cannot "multisession" it is actually possible to start multiple sessions and switch beteween them, which the
-                                        Wayland does by default.
-This option changes that.
-It can also be specified in the config file.
-Multiseat usually requires additional config, unless you are using qemu, with "pci-bridge-seat" devices, which creates seats automatically, even for a live cd.

       When installed, and you are unable to use a UI, you can use the commands: